Canadians: Culture

 A 1911 political cartoon on Canada's bicultural identity showing a flag combining symbols of Britain, France and Canada; titled "The next favor.
 'A flag to suit the minority.

 Canadian culture is primarily a Western culture, with influences by First Nations and other cultures.
 It is a product of its ethnicities, languages, religions, political, and legal system(s).
-Canada has been shaped by waves of migration that have combined to form a unique blend of art, cuisine, literature, humour, and music.
+Canada has been shaped by waves of migration that have influenced art, cuisine, literature, humour, and music.
 Today, Canada has a diverse makeup of nationalities and constitutional protection for policies that promote multiculturalism rather than cultural assimilation.
 In Quebec, cultural identity is strong, and many French-speaking commentators speak of a Quebec culture distinct from English Canadian culture.
-However, as a whole, Canada is a cultural mosaic: a collection of several regional, indigenous, and ethnic subcultures.
+However, as a whole, Canada is a cultural mosaic: a collection of several regional, Indigenous, and ethnic subcultures.

 Canadian government policies such as official bilingualism; publicly funded health care; higher and more progressive taxation; outlawing capital punishment; strong efforts to eliminate poverty; strict gun control; the legalizing of same-sex marriage, pregnancy terminations, euthanasia and cannabis are social indicators of Canada's political and cultural values.
 American media and entertainment are popular, if not dominant, in English Canada; conversely, many Canadian cultural products and entertainers are successful in the United States and worldwide.
 The Government of Canada has also influenced culture with programs, laws, and institutions.
 It has created Crown corporations to promote Canadian culture through media, and has also tried to protect Canadian culture by setting legal minimums on Canadian content.